Value Added Tax (VAT)

 Income tax as applicable to businesses is regulated by the following acts:

-Corporation tax is paid by:
+Corporate income tax (CIT) is paid by:

 - legal persons;

+Revenue is the total value from net sales of goods, merchandise and services.
 Revenues obtained in Poland are understood to mean revenues from:

 - work performed in Poland on the basis of an employment relationship, service relationship or cooperative employment relationship, irrespective of the place where payment is made;